cinout/ACME_BUY_SERVER/README.md

 ## 📋 Coming Next

-- [ ]: When to use OAuth over jsonwebtoken?
+- [ ] When to use OAuth over jsonwebtoken?
-- [ ]: should I use http-errors package?
+- [ ] should I use http-errors package?
+- [ ] delete image from cloudinary if image is removed